Canadiens give Dominique Ducharme 3-year deal as head coach - News Break

 Canadiens give Dominique Ducharme 3-year deal as head coach

-MONTREAL (AP) — Dominique Ducharme has been hired as the head coach of the Montreal Canadiens after leading the club on a playoff run all the way to the Stanley Cup Final.
-The Canadiens have announced that Ducharme has agreed to a three-year contract extension through the 2023-24 season.
-The 48-year-old was promoted to the role of interim head coach on Feb.
-24 after the struggling Canadiens fired former head coach Claude Julien.www.wcn247.com
+MONTREAL — Dominique Ducharme was hired as the head coach of the Montreal Canadiens on Tuesday after leading the club on a playoff run all the way to the Stanley Cup Final.
+The Habs announced that Ducharme has agreed to a three-year contract extension through the 2023-24 season, removing the “interim” qualifier that’s been attached to his title since he took over from the fired Claude Julien on Feb.
+24.www.sandiegouniontribune.com

 Comments / 0